-There is currently no legal marijuana program/law in South Dakota.
-However, there are two competing initiatives that will appear on the Nov 2020 ballot; Initiated Measure 26 is on the ballot to legalize medical marijuana, and Constitutional Amendment A is on the ballot to legalize recreational marijuana.
+Medical and adult-use marijuana is legal in South Dakota.
+There were two competing initiatives that appeared on the Nov 2020 ballot; Initiated Measure 26 is on the ballot to legalize medical marijuana, and Constitutional Amendment A is on the ballot to legalize recreational marijuana.
+Both passed on November 3rd, 2020.
 Learn more about how to get a South Dakota marijuana business license or schedule a complimentary consultation with our licensing expert, below.

 When to Apply

 Lawmakers off to slow start in regulating legal...